postcss/autoprefixer/CONTRIBUTING.md

 Add tests to `test/autoprefixer.test.js` to test that Autoprefixer works with Chrome and Edge browsers adds only -webkit- prefix.
 [See details here](https://github.com/postcss/autoprefixer/commit/73c7b6ab090a9a9a03869b3099096af00be7eb7d)

+## Changing an existing prefix
+TODO

+## Fixing Bugs
+TODO

+## Filing issues
+Issues, questions, or comments about existing features should be filed as an issue.
+Support for new features also requires filing a new issue.
+You can file an issue [here](https://github.com/postcssAautoprefixer/issues).

+## Guidelines and tips

 * Check for unnecessary whitespace with `git diff --check` before committing
 * Make logical, meaningful and brief commits

-* Push your local feature branch to your fork.
-Like this: `git push origin add/background-clip-text`
+* Push changes to your local feature branch first, Like this: `git push origin fix/background-image`
 * Submit a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) with the description of the feature/fix/enhancement that you want to propose